I always thought speed reading was a scam.

 The good news is that once you start practicing speed reading, you’ll be reading a LOT faster than the average reader.

-That means more information and input is going into your brain at a faster rate.
-That means more stimulation.
+That means more information and input is going into your brain at a faster rate, and that means more stimulation.

 More Stimulation Means Less Distraction